 If you or someone you know has been charged with a criminal offense was offered deferred adjudication, it’s important that you seek an experienced criminal defense attorney.

-Lawyer for Deferred Adjudication in Austin, Texas
+Lawyer for Deferred Adjudication in Austin, TX

 Criminal charges are stressful long after trial proceedings.
 Future employers or licensing agencies may have access to the criminal charges on your record.
 You could have one simple mistake follow you around for the remainder of your life.
 Don’t let your life be dictated by one incident.
 Contact Kevin Bennett to discuss your legal options today.